swar/nba_api/docs/nba_api/stats/examples.md

 }
 ```

 All three of these searches will return a list of players.
+Corresponding functions exist for WNBA players as well.

 ```python
 from nba_api.stats.static import players